 If you have kids that are a little older, Bermuda is also known for its snorkeling, which is a great alternative to a glass bottom cruise if you want to get right in the water.
 While we were on the Glass Bottom Boat Cruise with Will, our family members did a snorkeling excursion on a catamaran that also picked them up in the Royal Naval Dockyard.

-Royal Naval Dockyard – The Royal Naval Dockyard was historically the Western Atlantic base of the British Royal Navy for years until it eventually closed down as an active naval base and was refurbished as a center for tourism.
-There are a number of things available for families including restaurants, shopping and the Fun Golf miniature golf course, featuring holes from some of the best golf courses in the world.
+The Royal Naval Dockyard was historically the Western Atlantic base of the British Royal Navy for years.
+It eventually closed down as an active naval base and was refurbished as a center for tourism.
+There are a number of things available at the Royal Navy Dockyard for families.
+Attractions include restaurants, shopping and the Fun Golf miniature golf course, featuring holes from some of the best golf courses in the world.
 There are also several boats, excursions and public transportation options that can be accessed here.
 Additionally, there’s a free train available in the summer that stops throughout the dockyard, which is a perfect little ride for kids or family members that want to see the dockyard without having to walk the entire time.
-I was honestly a little weary of docking at King’s Wharf by the Royal Naval Dockyard, versus Hamilton, but I was so glad we had a chance to see this unique area with a historic past.
+I was honestly a little weary of docking at King’s Wharf by the Royal Naval Dockyard versus Hamilton.
+I was so glad we had a chance to see this unique area, though, with a historic past.

-Being on a cruise ship with great food (thank you, Grandeur of the Seas!) we ate most of our meals on the ship while in Bermuda, so I won’t profess to be an expert on the Bermuda food scene.
+Being on a cruise ship with great food, we ate most of our meals on the ship while in Bermuda.
+So I won’t profess to be an expert on the Bermuda food scene.
 Keep in mind that anywhere you eat on the small island is going to be fairly expensive, given that many things have to be shipped to the island.

-Hog Penny Pub- We had a chance to check out this little pub for dinner and were thankful that it was still open on the holiday, given the good reviews.
+We had a chance to check out this little pub for dinner and were thankful that it was still open on the holiday, given the good reviews.
 With Bermuda being a British overseas territory, we opted for a family friendly pub versus one of the many high end seafood restaurants available.
 It was a little dark inside and felt nothing like sunny and colorful Bermuda, but if you’re looking for a British pub that’s exactly what you’ll get.
-I had the Whale of Wheat Fish and Chips made with yummy, freshly caught grouper and a locally brewed beer.
-Considering that I wasn’t in the United Kingdom, I’m going to make a bold statement and say that this was among the best fish and chips I’ve ever had, and it was totally worth the $25 price tag.
-They also had an amazing black bean veggie burger for Will, which was a great alternative to the kids menu for my little vegetarian.
+The Whale of Wheat Fish and Chips with grouper was yummy and definitely rivaled that of England.
 The casual atmosphere was also a perfect for us since we were coming right from the beach.
-Tip: TripAdvisor is my favorite resource for family friendly restaurant recommendations while traveling.

 It’s also been somewhat of a tradition for my husband and I to look for a local ice cream shop whenever we go somewhere new, and thankfully our son feels the same way about that creamy deliciousness (which ironically, started on this trip.)
 We treated ourselves to Alex & Pete’s Bermuda Artisan Ice Cream right in the Royal Dockyard.
 The prices were a little steep (this is hand crafted ice cream in Bermuda after all) but the unique ice cream flavors were definitely worth it.